-Adjusted Gross Profit and Adjusted EBITDA
+Adjusted Gross Profit, Adjusted Recurring Gross Profit and Adjusted EBITDA

-We disclose Adjusted Gross Profit and Adjusted EBITDA because we use them to evaluate our performance, and we believe Adjusted Gross Profit and Adjusted EBITDA assist in the comparison of our performance across reporting periods by excluding certain items that we do not believe are indicative of our core operating performance.
+We disclose Adjusted Gross Profit, Adjusted Recurring Gross Profit and Adjusted EBITDA because we use them to evaluate our performance, and we believe Adjusted Gross Profit, Adjusted Recurring Gross Profit and Adjusted EBITDA assist in the comparison of our performance across reporting periods by excluding certain items that we do not believe are indicative of our core operating performance.
 We believe these metrics are used in the financial community, and we present it to enhance investors' understanding of our operating performance and cash flows.

-Adjusted Gross Profit and Adjusted EBITDA are not measurements of financial performance under generally accepted accounting principles in the United States, or GAAP, and you should not consider Adjusted Gross Profit as an alternative to gross profit or Adjusted EBITDA as an alternative to net income (loss) or cash provided by operating activities, in each case as determined in accordance with GAAP.
-In addition, our definition of Adjusted Gross Profit and Adjusted EBITDA may be different than the definition utilized for similarly-titled measures used by other companies.
+Adjusted Gross Profit, Adjusted Recurring Gross Profit and Adjusted EBITDA are not measurements of financial performance under generally accepted accounting principles in the United States, or GAAP, and you should not consider Adjusted Gross Profit as an alternative to gross profit Adjusted Recurring Gross Profit as an alternative to total recurring revenues, or Adjusted EBITDA as an alternative to net income (loss) or cash provided by operating activities, in each case as determined in accordance with GAAP.
+In addition, our definition of Adjusted Gross Profit, Adjusted Recurring Gross Profit and Adjusted EBITDA may be different than the definition utilized for similarly-titled measures used by other companies.

 We define Adjusted Gross Profit as gross profit before amortization of capitalized internal-use software and stock-based compensation expenses, if any.
+We define Adjusted Recurring Gross Profit as total recurring revenues after cost of recurring revenues and before amortization of capitalized internal-use software and stock-based compensation expenses, if any.
 We define Adjusted EBITDA as net income (loss) before interest expense (income), income tax expense (benefit), depreciation and amortization and stock-based compensation expenses.
-The table below sets forth our Adjusted Gross Profit and Adjusted EBITDA for the periods presented.
+The table below sets forth our Adjusted Gross Profit, Adjusted Recurring Gross Profit and Adjusted EBITDA for the periods presented.

-Yea ır Ended June 30, Three M End Septemb ed

-2011 2012 2013 2012 2013

-(in thousands)

-Adjusted Gross Profit \$ 19,962 \$ 28,729 \$ 40,695 \$ 8,170 \$ 11,227

-Adjusted EBITDA \$ 4,028 \$ 7,660 \$ 6,301 \$ 919 \$ 1,188
+Yea ar Ended June SIX Mo Enc Decem led 2011 2012 2013 2012 2013 (in thousands) Adjusted Gross Profit \$ 19,962 \$ 28,729 \$ 40,695 \$ 16,565 \$ 22,438 Adjusted Recurring Gross Profit \$ 23,437 \$ 33,147 \$ 46,972 \$ 19,565 \$ 27,769 Adjusted EBITDA \$ 4,028 \$ 7,660 \$ 6,301 \$ 1,400 \$ 523

-For a further discussion of Adjusted Gross Profit and Adjusted EBITDA, including a reconciliation of Adjusted Gross Profit and Adjusted EBITDA to GAAP, see "Summary Consolidated Financial Data."
+For a further discussion of Adjusted Gross Profit, Adjusted Recurring Gross Profit and Adjusted EBITDA, including a reconciliation of Adjusted Gross Profit, Adjusted Recurring Gross Profit and Adjusted EBITDA to GAAP, see "Summary Consolidated Financial Data."